-Vancomycin-Resistant Enterococcus culture; rule out Vancomycin-Resistant Enterococcus faecium ; rule out Vancomycin-Resistant Enterococcus faecalis

-Microbiology 443-681-3952

-2-3 days

-Rectal swab; perianal swab, stool

-Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
+TEST: VRE (rule out) Synonym: Vancomycin-Resistant Enterococcus culture; rule out Vancomycin-Resistant Enterococcus faecium; rule out Vancomycin-Resistant Enterococcus faecalis Laboratory/Phone: Microbiology 443-681-3952 Turnaround Time [from specimen receipt in the Laboratory]: 2-3 days Specimen Required: Rectal swab; perianal swab, stool Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.

-One (1) swab

-N/A

-Culturette tube with transport medium

-DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Indicate specimen type using the "Specimen Code" on form.

-Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
+Specimen Volume (Optimum): One (1) swab Specimen Volume (Minimum): N/A Collect: Culturette tube with transport medium Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Indicate specimen type using the "Specimen Code" on form.
+Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
 Transport Conditions: Store and ship at room temperature, ship as quickly as possible.
+Continued Next Page>

 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
 Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Specimen received after prolonged delay (usually more than 72 hours)

 Availability: Monday through Friday

 Results and Interpretation: VRE isolated and identified, Vancomycin resistance confirmed.

 Reference Range: No VRE detected

 Additional Information: N/A

 Purpose of Test: Detect the presence of VRE

 Method: N/A

 Interfering Substances: N/A

-Testing Site: DHMH Laboratories Administration, Central Laboratory
+Testing Site: MD Department of Health Laboratories Administration, Central Laboratory

-- 1770 Ashland Avenue, Baltimore, Maryland 21205
+1770 Ashland Avenue, Baltimore, Maryland 21205

 Comment: N/A